hanadimisfer/Booking-Automation-Testing-/README.md

 # Booking-Automation-Testing-
-This project aim to test the some functional requirement of Booking.com website using Selenium webdriver and Eclipse IDE.
+This project aim to test some functional requirements of Booking.com website using Selenium webdriver and Eclipse IDE.
 The tested requirement are:
          A. Registration and login
          B. Searching